-The North Carolina School Age Program offers DCDEE approved trainings to school age providers, development and conducts school age train-the-trainer events for eligible trainers, and oversees the implementation of North Carolina’s Basic School Age Care (BSAC) Train-the-Trainer course and database.
+The North Carolina CCR&R School Age Initiative offers DCDEE approved trainings to school age providers, development and conducts school age train-the-trainer events for eligible trainers, and oversees the implementation of North Carolina’s Basic School Age Care (BSAC) Train-the-Trainer course and database.